rkillickdev/tedd-space-wellbeing-garden/README.md

 ## **Acknowledgements**

 * To my family for supporting me through this journey!
-* To my my Code Institue Mentor Can Sucullu for his help, advice and feedback during our mentoring sessions.
+* To my my Code Institute Mentor Can Sucullu for his help, advice and feedback during our mentoring sessions.